splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

 Install Fluentd MSI for log collection
 ==================================================

-If you have a Log Observer entitlement or wish to collect logs for the target host, make sure Fluentd is installed and enabled in your Collector instance.
+If you have a wish to collect logs for the target host, make sure Fluentd is installed and enabled in your Collector instance.

 .. note:: You need to be an Admin to configure log collection with Fluentd.